Customertech

 GDPR will pop the adtech bubble

 In The Big Short, investor Michael Burry says “One hallmark of mania is the rapid rise in the incidence and complexity of fraud.”
-(Burry shorted the mania- and fraud-filled subprime mortgage market and made a mint in the process.)
-One would be equally smart to bet against the mania for the tracking-based form of advertising… Continue reading
+Based on that assumption, Burry shorted the mania- and fraud-filled subprime mortgage market and made a mint in the process.
+One would be equally smart to bet against the mania for the Continue reading

 -